-Annie Heaton, the CEO of Australia-based ResponsibleSteel, has co-authored an essay for the Reuters news service recommending an international standard—such as that offered by ResponsibleSteel as a key to driving steel industry progress toward a net zero carbon footprint.
+Annie Heaton, CEO of Australia-based ResponsibleSteel, has co-authored an essay for Reuters recommending an international standard, such as that offered by ResponsibleSteel, as a key to driving steel industry progress toward a net-zero carbon footprint.

-In the essay, co-authored by Heaton and Helen Clarkson, CEO of the United States-based Climate Group, the two cite World Trade Organization deputy director general Jean-Marie Paugam as having said recently, “With nearly 25 percent of global steel production crossing borders annually, the integration of sustainable practices into this industry isn’t just an environmental necessity but a critical trade issue.”
+In the essay, co-authored by Helen Clarkson, CEO of the London-based Climate Group, the two cite World Trade Organization Deputy Director General Jean-Marie Paugam as having said recently, “With nearly 25 percent of global steel production crossing borders annually, the integration of sustainable practices into this industry isn’t just an environmental necessity but a critical trade issue.”

 While urging voluntary action such as private sector-backed certification standards, the duo also write, “Because it's not just about voluntary action: regulation is looming too, with the European Union introducing both the Carbon Border Adjustment Mechanism (CBAM) and stringent new sustainability reporting requirements.
 Meanwhile, in the U.S., the proposed Modern Steel Act is focusing minds on strengthening the long-term sustainability of the country’s steel sector.”